Dragons and Tacos Counting Activities for Math Centers

 Taco Tuesday is a STAPLE in my house.
 Crunchy, soft, beef, chicken, spicy, mild… we don’t say no to tacos at my house.
 When the books Dragons Love Tacos and Dragons Love Tacos 2 by Adam Rubin came out, we were sure to get our copies and enjoy the silliness of colorful, fiery dragons gobbling down tacos.
 This delightful duo is a favorite in any classroom and can be incorporated into different content areas.
-This awesome, hands on counting activity can be used along with any Dragons Love Tacos read aloud.
+These dragons and tacos counting activities can be used along with any Dragons Love Tacos read aloud.
 Your kiddos will be begging for this spicy treat after counting, using ten frames, and practicing one-to-one correspondence.

 Learning About Math Activities For Preschoolers: